kevinkk525/pysmartnode/README.md

 * Providing templates as example and help of how to make new components, etc.
 * Be reliable (Have a reliable connection using mqtt, do not fail if a component fails, ...)
 * Comment as much as possible so that anyone can understand what a file or configuration option is for
+* Tight integration with Home-Assistant (e.g. by using mqtt autodiscovery)

 ## 1.Hardware